valerielnd/Amazon_Vine_Analysis/README.md

 review_body       - The review text.
 review_date       - The date the review was written.

-To perform our analsysis, we are interested in the data in some of those columns such as customer_id, review_id and star_rating.
+To perform our analysis, we are interested in the data in some columns such as customer_id, review_id, and star_rating.

-Before we started transforming the data, we created a new database with Amazon RDS to store it trough pgAdmin.
+Before transforming the data, we created a new database with Amazon RDS to store the transform data through pgAdmin.

 The database we created contained the following tables and attributes: